A Theoretical Approach for Structuring and Analysing Knowledge Provenance for Visual Analytics: Related Works

+Furthermore, the two sides of knowledge gathering are often not well separated: the temporal sequence and the workflow's \textit{state space}, which denotes the set of all possible states independent of time.
+In other words, although a knowledge-gathering process can be defined as a linear sequence of new knowledge ``events'' over time, it can also be defined as a time-independent set of all gathered knowledge.
+With VAKG, we first explain the advantages of separating these concepts and the using each of the concepts in a unified framework.
+Different from other works~\cite{federico2017role}, VAKG uses this as one of its core design goals.

-On the other hand, existing VA systems use these taxonomies as a theoretical or conceptual background while using the user-tracking data only for specific domain use-cases.
-For instance, user's \textit{Tacit Knowledge}, as defined by \citet{federico2017role}, is tracked in VA by many different feedback methods, such as manual feedback systems~\cite{bernard2017comparing, mathisen2019insideinsights}, manual annotations over visualizations~\cite{soares2019vista}, and inference methods that attempt to discover the user's insights by analyzing their interactivity patterns~\cite{battle2019characterizing}.
-Nevertheless, they do not provide the user-tracking data as a solution to the bigger knowledge provenance problem, only to their specific domain's goals.
-Among these VA systems, InsideInsights~\cite{bernard2017comparing} is the only one that gets close to addressing this limitation due to its unique and well-built approach to recording insights through annotations during the user's analytical process.
-However, the proposed solution is not able to track automatically-generated insights~\cite{spinner2019explainer} nor account for automatic computer processes~\cite{federico2017role}.
-VAKG includes all these aspects in its ontology.
+\textbf{User Behaviour Tracking and Behavior Provenance}: User-tracking and behavior analysis research has also been active~\cite{xu2020survey}.
+For instance, the user-tracking taxonomy of von Landesberger et al.~\cite{von2014interaction} models user behavior as a graph for analytical purposes.
+However, VA tools cannot integrate directly with theoretical works such as these.
+Instead, existing VA systems use these taxonomies as a theoretical or conceptual background while using the user-tracking data solely for specific domain use cases, as is extensively discussed by Xu et al.~\cite{xu2020survey}.
+For instance, the user's \textit{Tacit Knowledge}~\cite{federico2017role} is tracked in VA by many different feedback methods, such as manual feedback systems~\cite{bernard2017comparing, mathisen2019insideinsights}, manual annotations over visualizations~\cite{soares2019vista}, and inference methods that attempt to discover the user's insights by analyzing their interactivity patterns~\cite{nguyen2016sensemap, battle2019characterizing}.
+However, these works do not directly use any previously discussed theoretical results.
+Instead, they are only seen as a motivation for their domain-specific solutions.
+Among these VA systems, InsideInsights~\cite{mathisen2019insideinsights} and SenseMap~\cite{nguyen2016sensemap} are the only ones that get close to addressing this limitation.
+SenseMap first creates a graph network with behavior provenance, then allows users to analyze the recorded graph by manually constructing a so-called ``Knowledge Map''.
+InsideInsights, instead, records user behavior and user annotations simultaneously during the user's analytical process.
+Though InsideInsights and SenseMap provide a way to record and analyze user behavior, the proposed solutions are domain-specific and do not discuss the relationship between users' behavior and the knowledge gathered by the user.
+For instance, InsideInsights does not allow tracking auto-generated insights~\cite{spinner2019explainer} and does not account for automatic computer processes~\cite{federico2017role} or external agents~\cite{el2022biases, monadjemi2023human}.
+VAKG, however, also tackles these aspects.